AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 Attacking from a distance
 -------------------------

-For ranged attacks, setting the aiming crosshair before `f` to attack is pressed is not mandatory.
-Crosshair is set automatically as soon as a monster comes into view and can still be adjusted for as long as the missile to fling is not chosen.
-However, sometimes before flinging you want to examine the level map tile by tile by moving the crosshair or assign persistent personal targets to party members.
+Before the player presses `f` to make a ranged attack, he may move and set the aiming crosshair in aiming mode.
+However, this is not often needed, since crosshair is set automatically as soon as a monster comes into view and can still be adjusted for as long as the missile to fling is not chosen.

+Nevertheless, sometimes before flinging you want to examine the level map tile by tile by moving the crosshair or to assign persistent personal targets to party members.
 The latter is essential in the rare cases when your henchmen (non-pointman characters) can move autonomously or fire opportunistically (via innate skills or rare equipment).
 Also, if your non-pointman character is adjacent to more than one enemy, setting his target makes him melee a particular foe.

-You can enter the aiming mode with the `*` and `KP_*` keys that select enemies or the `/` and `KP_/` keys that cycle among items on the floor.
-You can move crosshair with direction keys and assign a personal target to the pointman with a `RET` key (Return, Enter).
+You can enter the aiming mode with the `*` and `KP_*` keys that select enemies or the `/` and `KP_/` keys that cycle among items on the level.
+You can move crosshair with direction keys and assign a personal target to the pointman with the `RET` key (Return, Enter).
-The details about the shared crosshair position are displayed in a status line close to the bottom of the screen, as explained in section [Leading your heroes](#Leading-your-heroes) above.
-You cycle aiming mode from foe to spot to vector with the ``\`` key, which is useful when a monster vanishes but you still want to fling at its last known position.
+The details about the shared crosshair position are displayed in a status line close to the bottom of the screen, as explained in chapter [Leading your heroes](#Leading-your-heroes) above.
+You cycle aiming mode from foe to spot and to vector with the ``\`` key, which is useful, e.g., when a monster vanishes but you still want to fling at its last known position.